rocky/python-decompile-cfg/README.rst

 from code patterns.
 This was noticed as far back as Python 2.4 (2004), but since this is a difficult problem, so far it hasn't been tackled in a satisfactory way.

-The initial attempt to fix this problem was to add markers in the instruction stream, initially this was a ``COME_FROM`` instruction, and then use that in pattern detection.
+The initial attempt to fix to this problem was to add markers in the instruction stream, initially this was a ``COME_FROM`` instruction, and then use that in pattern detection.

 Over the years, I've extended that to be more specific, so ``COME_FROM_LOOP`` and ``COME_FROM_WITH`` were added.
-And I added checks at grammar-reduce time to try to make sure jumps match with supposed ``COME_FROM`` targets.
+And I added checks at grammar-reduce time to make try to make sure jumps match with supposed ``COME_FROM`` targets.

 However, all of this is complicated, not robust, and has greatly slowed